AdobeDocs/experience-platform.en/help/edge/fundamentals/datastreams.md

 # Configure a datastream

-A datastream represents the server-side configuration when implementing the Adobe Experience Platform Web SDK.
+A datastream represents the server-side configuration when implementing the Adobe Experience Platform Web and Mobile SDKs.
 While the [configure command](configuring-the-sdk.md) in the SDK controls things that must be handled on the client (such as the `edgeDomain`), datastreams handle all other configurations for the SDK.
 When a request is sent to the Adobe Experience Platform Edge Network, the `edgeConfigId` is used to reference the datastream.
 This allows you to update the server-side configuration without having to make code changes on your website.

 This document covers the steps for configuring a datastream in the Data Collection UI.